Blessing-Rieman College of Nursing & Health Sciences

 Type of school 4-year college

-Date founded 1985
+Date founded 1891

-Degrees offered Bachelor's, Master's
+Degrees offered Associate, Bachelor's, Master's, Other advanced degrees

 School accreditation North Central Association of Colleges and Schools